newhavenio/newhavenio-website-deprecated/README.md

 ## Requirements

-The placeholder site is statically generated assets that are hosted on AWS's S3.
+The placeholder site is just statically generated assets that are hosted on AWS's S3.

 To deploy the site you'll need [s3cmd](http://s3tools.org/s3cmd), which you can install as a Ruby gem or via homebrew, e.g.